docsforadobe/premiere-scripting-guide/docs/general/project.md

 **Description**

-Adds a new field of the specified type to Premiere Pro’s private project metadata schema.
+Adds a new field of the specified type to Premiere Pro's private project metadata schema.

 **Parameters**